10 Essential Life Skills to Teach Your High Schooler

 2. Grocery Shopping and Basic Cooking

-Being able to select their own ingredients and craft their own meals are crucial life skills for high school students, even if they are going to initially have a meal plan (hey, they aren’t going to live in that dorm forever!).
+Being able to select their own ingredients and craft their own meals is a crucial life skill for high school students, even if they are going to initially have a meal plan (hey, they aren’t going to live in that dorm forever!).

 And even more so, it could save them THOUSANDS of dollars.
 I spent over $1,200 eating out during my first school year!
 Giving your student some simple cooking skills could save that money!

 Start by teaching them the essentials, like how to make a shopping list, compare prices when they are in the store, follow a recipe, and produce standard fare like baked chicken.
+These practical skills are essential everyday skills for independent living.
 The idea is to give them a foundation of self-management skills so that the thought of fending for themselves feels less intimidating, making it easier for them to handle these tasks on their own when the time comes by building their self-confidence.

 It’s also wise to introduce the benefits of coupons, sales, and other potential ways to save.
 Similarly, it is worth mentioning that a discount on one product doesn’t mean a cheaper option isn’t available, allowing them to learn to be savvy shoppers.

 If your student isn’t handling their own laundry, now is the perfect time for them to get started.
-Teach them how to read washing and drying guidelines on labels, which temperatures they should use when, and even how much detergent and fabric softener to use in the beginning.
+Teach them how to read washing and drying guidelines on labels, and follow directions carefully to avoid mistakes.
+Show them which temperatures they should use when, and even how much detergent and fabric softener to use in the beginning.
+Laundry is one of the everyday skills and practical skills needed for independent living.

 Ruining a load of clothes because that red shirt dyed all of their whites a lovely shade of pink may be a somewhat amusing lesson, but it can be expensive and disheartening, too.
-Give them an overview of this, one of the critical life skills, and let them start handling this chore independently.
+Give them an overview of this, one of the critical life skills, and let them start handling this chore independently, helping them become more self-sufficient.
 That way, they’ll have the experience to make their future laundry adventures successful.

 4. Vehicle Maintenance and Repair

-For students who will have a car with them when they go to college, learning how to maintain their vehicle and handle basic repairs properly are must-have life skills.
+For students who will have a car with them when they go to college, learning how to maintain their vehicle and handle basic repairs properly is a must-have practical life skills that contribute to personal safety in everyday life.

-All car owners should know how to handle the necessities, like when and where to get an oil change, how to change a tire or the windshield wiper blades, and how to check tire pressure and add air.
+All car owners should know how to handle the necessities, like when and where to get an oil change, the windshield wiper blades, and what to do in case of a flat tire, as well as how to check tire pressure and add air.

 If your student hasn’t been introduced to these activities, consider giving them a few lessons or taking them along when you perform maintenance on your vehicle.
 Even if they have access to a roadside assistance plan, young adults should know how to do certain things themselves.

 Not every college student ends up in a dorm—some secure off-campus apartments either out of necessity or simple preference.
-But finding your first place can be intimidating and even dangerous if they don’t know how to do so safely.
+But finding their first place can be intimidating and even dangerous if they don’t know how to do so safely, making personal safety a crucial consideration during the apartment search process.

 Before your student heads out on their own, make sure they understand where to search for apartments, the responsibilities that come with a lease, and any red flags that should make them immediately start looking elsewhere, especially since there are housing scams that specifically target college students.
-A quick lesson in relevant critical thinking here is undeniably worthwhile, as it may help them determine if there are risks to pursuing a particular option.
+A quick lesson in relevant critical thinking here is undeniably worthwhile, as it may help them with decision-making and risk assessment.

 If you want to learn more about the housing scam (and others) that your student may encounter, check out this article: 6 College Scams to Watch for and How to Avoid Them